Joe-Simpson/convert2cash/README.md

 5. Pay cash
    - email Emma face for clarification
    - could be wether they paid cash for the buy in or the cash price for selling it

+6. Trackng sale price/cost?
+   - We can grab the sale price for buy-in's from the 'selling price'
+   - Buy-Back does not have such a field.
+Maybe upon item 'Seizure' a buy-in record is created?

+## Known Issues
+1. Deleting stock item before buy-in, buy-back record causes an error
+   - Same will happen if you delete a client
+   - issue is due to the index table trying to access stock and client data
+   - fix by adding ifexists()?